Who is the Business Model Analyst

 So after reading the IBM report, I decided to dig deeper and type “what is a business model” on Google.
 It led me into a recent but very interesting blog written by a swiss consultant called Alexander Osterwalder.

-At this time, Alex was writting about his evolving phD thesis called Business Model Ontology (get a copy here).
+At this time, Alex was writing about his evolving PhD thesis called Business Model Ontology (get a copy here).
 Alex proposed a universal definition and a visual framework to describe business models, which later would become the now very famous Business Model Canvas.

-Since then, the business model canvas became my number 1 tool to design, analyze and prototype business models.
-After many years doing this as a personal hobby and professional consulting, I thought it was about time to create a blog and share what I have learnt with you.
+Since then, the business model canvas became my number 1 tool to design, analyze, and prototype business models.
+After many years doing this as a personal hobby and professional consulting, I thought it was about time to create a blog and share what I have learned with you.
 I hope that you like it!

 Some other stuff I do/did